kleelab-bch/FNA/README.md

 visualizes follicular cluster detection results per image.
 Also, it performs the hierarchical bootstrapping and visualizes its summary statistics and precision-recall curves of models.

+* In the evaluation/run_eval.py, edit the root_path variable to a user's FNA-Net project path in line 196.
 * In the command prompt or terminal based on the user's operating systems, run
   * evaluation/run_eval.py
 * Then, the results are generated in the evaluation/generated folder